Dorian

 David didn’t respond.
 Just stared down at the table like it had the answers he was missing.

 Dorian felt a strange knot form in his chest.
 Guilt, maybe.
 Or something adjacent.
-Here he was, riding the high of a smiley emoji and a dinner date, while his best friend sat across from him quietly unraveling.
+Here he was, riding the high of a smiley emoji and a dinner date, while his best friend sat across from him trying to hold it together.

-He wished he could trade him even a piece of the joy he was feeling.
+He wished he could give him even a piece of the joy he was feeling.
 But some things, you couldn’t pass off.
 Not even to the people who deserved it most.

 He was about to say more when his phone buzzed against the table.